Ruach/ruach.github.io/_posts/2020-05-19-gem5-simobject.markdown

     ......
 ```

-For example, cache_line_size is a attribute of the python class, and also it is
+For example, cache_line_size is a attribute of the Python class, and also it is
 used to initialize same name member filed of System CPP class.
 The automatically
 generated CPP struct previously mentioned in this posting is for generating
 Param class that will be passed to CPP class to instantiate it.
 We don't know
 how this class is automatically generated and used to instantiate CPP class
-object from python script yet, I will cover the details one by one.
+object from Python script yet, I will cover the details one by one.

-### Generating Param class
+## Generating Param class
-Let's see what CPP code will be automatically generated from the python class
+Let's see what CPP code will be automatically generated from the Python class
 to help us get the big picture.

 ```cpp